great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_redshift_datasource.rst

         Next, we will configure database credentials and store them in the `my_redshift_db` section of this config file: great_expectations/uncommitted/config_variables.yml:

-        What is the host for the Redshift connection? []:
-        What is the port for the Redshift connection?
+        What is the host for the Redshift connection? []: my-datawarehouse-name.abcde1qrstuw.us-east-1.redshift.amazonaws.com What is the port for the Redshift connection?
 [5439]:
-        What is the username for the Redshift connection? []:
-        What is the password for the Redshift connection?:
+        What is the username for the Redshift connection? []: myusername What is the password for the Redshift connection?:
-        What is the database name for the Redshift connection? []:
-        What is sslmode name for the Redshift connection? [prefer]:
+        What is the database name for the Redshift connection? []: my_database What is sslmode name for the Redshift connection? [prefer]: prefer

     Great Expectations will store these secrets privately on your machine.
 They will not be committed to git.